Controlling Canard Cycles: Controlling Folded Canards

-where $\bar h_6$ is smooth (recall \eqref{eq:fg}).
-Similarly, $\bu=\bu(\bx,\by,\br,\ba)$ is the blown-up state-feedback controller to be designed.
+where $\bar h_6$ is smooth.
+Then, it is clear that $g_2\in\cO(\br)$.} Similarly, $\bu=\bu(\bx,\by,\br,\ba)$ is the blown-up state-feedback controller to be designed.
 Observe that, analogously to what is described in Remark \ref{rem:H}, we have that for $\br=\ba=\bu=0$ the orbits of \eqref{eq:K2-1} are given as level sets of the function

-Having this in mind, we are going to design $\bu$ in such a way that for a trajectory $(\bx(t_2),\by(t_2))$ of \eqref{eq:K2-1} one has $\lim_{t_2\to\infty} H_2(\bx(t_2),\by(t_2))\to h$, where $h$ defines the desired canard cycle and $t_2$ denotes the time-parameter of \eqref{eq:K2-1}.
+Having this in mind, we are going to design $\bu$ in such a way that for a trajectory $(\bx(t_2),\by(t_2))$ of \eqref{eq:K2-1} one has $\lim_{t_2\to\infty} H_2(\bx(t_2),\by(t_2))= h$, where $h$ defines the desired canard cycle and $t_2$ denotes the time-parameter of \eqref{eq:K2-1}.

 We approach the design of $\bu$ as follows: we start by restricting to $\left\{ \br=0 \right\}$ and define $\widetilde{H}_2=H_2-h$, where $h\in(0,\frac{1}{4})$\footnote{In principle our analysis holds for $h\leq\frac{1}{4}$, but only the considered interval provides canard cycles, which are our main focus.
 See also section \ref{sec:K1}.}.
 Next we define a candidate Lyapunov function given by